Heimito von Doderer: Family

 Until World War I, the Doderer family ranked among the wealthiest industrial dynasties of the Austro-Hungarian monarchy.
 Heimito was the youngest of six children.
 His unusual first name was a German phonetic spelling of the Spanish name Jaimito, a diminutive of Jaime (James).
-As Louise Wilhelmine was Protestant, her children likewise were baptised evangelical, although they grew up in a mainly Catholic environment.
+As Louise Wilhelmine was Protestant, her children likewise were baptised Protestant, although they grew up in a mainly Catholic environment.

 Life and work

-Heimito von Doderer spent most of his life in Vienna, where he attended the gymnasium school with moderate success.
+Heimito von Doderer spent most of his life in Vienna, where he attended the gymnasium (secondary school) with moderate success.
 He spent his summers in his family's retreat in Reichenau an der Rax.
-The adolescent entered into a homoerotic romantic affair with his home tutor, and gained bisexual and sadomasochistic experiences as a frequent brothel visitor.
-In 1914 he narrowly passed his matura exams and enrolled to study law at the University of Vienna, however, in April 1915 he joined the dragoon regiment No. 3 of the Austro-Hungarian Army and served in the mounted infantry at the Eastern Front in Galicia and Bukovina.
-On 12 July 1916 (during Brusilov Offensive) he was captured as a prisoner of war by the Imperial Russian Army in the area of Tlumach.
+The adolescent entered into a homoerotic romantic affair with his home tutor and gained bisexual and sadomasochistic experiences as a frequent brothel visitor.
+In 1914, he narrowly passed his matura exams and enrolled to study law at the University of Vienna; however, in April 1915 he joined the dragoon regiment No. 3 of the Austro-Hungarian Army and served in the mounted infantry at the Eastern Front in Galicia and Bukovina.
+On 12 July 1916 (during the Brusilov Offensive) he was captured as a prisoner of war by the Imperial Russian Army in the area of Tlumach.

 A long way from home, in a Russian Far East camp for officer POWs in Krasnaya Rechka near Khabarovsk, he decided to become an author and began writing.
-Upon the Treaty of Brest-Litovsk he was released by the Bolshevik government, but had to make his way back to Austria through the Russian Civil War.
-Stranded in Samara, Doderer and his comrades again turned to the East, and found refuge in a Red Cross camp near Krasnoyarsk, cared for by Elsa Brändström.
+Upon the Treaty of Brest-Litovsk he was released by the Bolshevik government but had to make his way back to Austria through the Russian Civil War.
+Stranded in Samara, Doderer and his comrades again turned to the East, finding refuge in a Red Cross camp near Krasnoyarsk, cared for by Elsa Brändström.
 Many men had died from typhoid fever during their flight.
 Doderer stayed in Siberia until his eventual return to Austria in 1920; he finally reached Vienna on 14 August.